Why Golf Swing Changes Fail and How to Build Lasting Change

-This article hub is built around the same integrated framework that underpins Chris Brook’s coaching: biomechanics, perception, psychology, movement organisation, and performance identity.
+This article hub is built around the same integrated framework that underpins Chris Brook’s coaching: biomechanics, perception, psychology, movement organisation, approach decision-making, and performance identity.
 Rather than surface-level instruction, these articles examine why golf performance breaks down, what actually governs stable mechanics, and how players can rebuild performance on more truthful terms.

 If you are new to the library, these three articles provide the strongest entry point into the biomechanics and performance framework that runs throughout the site.